M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Raymond.md

 This section briefly covers areas of work that I assisted in, but did not manage directly.

-**1. Jump & RET muxes:**
+**Jump & RET muxes:**
 The jump and RET muxes were something that I had initially mentioned during the development of the single cycle CPU, as they were required to correctly store and load a return address during J type instructions.
 They could be implemented as a set of 2, 2 input multiplexers with a control signals as a select.
 Discussion eventually led to the decision to integrate the JUMP mux into the result mux where PC+4 would be an input to write into the registers given the correct control signals, and the RET mux would be implemented separately to load register Ra into the PC on RETs.
 Matthew took on the task of programming them into his RMAD top level file.

-**2. Trigger input to CPU for F1 program:**
+**Trigger input to CPU for F1 program:**
 To include a manual trigger for the f1 program I modified the register block so that it would take an external input and write directly into T0 (register x5), this register is then used to determine when to initiate the F1 light sequence in the program.
 Using the Vbuddy flag state in one shot mode proved as sufficient input for t0.

-**3. Pipelining debugging and testing:**
+**Pipelining debugging and testing:**
 Matthew and Alex did most of the programming for the pipelining stage, as my laptop broke down suddenly during the start of this stage.
 I helped mainly by giving an extra opinion during the debugging stage as they inspected the VCD files generated during the tests.
 The difference in performance between the single cycle and pipelined processors were also noted by me and Alex, where it was discovered that the pipelined processor performed much slower than the single cycle.
 This was due to the frequent flushing of the pipeline registers as both the F1 and PDF programs used jumps and branches very frequently.
 Final tests were done as a team before committing rtl and final test folders for each of the processor versions.

-**4. Additional implementation of instructions:**
+**Additional implementation of instructions:**
 For additional completeness of our CPU, Alex and I decided to implement and test the LUI instruction afterwards which was originally omitted in the F1 and PDF programs.
 This involved an addition of an ALU function and modification of it's respective control signals.

-**5. Repository Organisation:**
+**Repository organisation:**
-   Organisation of the repository and it's branches were discussed frequently between the team as everyone had partial responsibility.
+ Organisation of the repository and related branches were discussed frequently between the team as everyone had partial responsibility.
 This includes the group statement and various other descriptions in the repo such as the test instructions.

 # Challenges during the Project